peakhunt/u-boot-mainline-s5p4418/README.md

 According to my experiement, S5P4418 loads 29184 bytes (hex 0x7200, 28.5KB) safely from MMC.
 Currently the minimal SPL size I can achieve with OF_CONTROL is 27380 bytes.

+With DM support in SPL, code size gets roughly 28KB.
+The minimum I could get was around 26KB with some dirty hacks.
+Without DM support and serial console in SPL, I could get roughly 19KB.
+With serial support, it is around 23KB.

+For this size reason, I chose not to use DM in SPL.

 ## DM Driver